pupil-labs/pupil-docs/src/developer/core/network-api.md

 ```

 ## Communicating with Pupil Service
-This code shows how to use notifications to start the eye windows, set calibration method and close Pupil Service:
+This code shows how to use notifications to start the eye windows, set a calibration method and close Pupil Service:
 ```python
 import zmq, msgpack, time